Days to Expiry — Option Selling Analyzer logo

 To understand the 21 DTE rule, you need to understand gamma—the rate at which an option's delta changes as the underlying stock price moves.

 Gamma is relatively stable during the first half of an option's life.
 A $1 move in the underlying might change your delta by a predictable amount.
 But as expiration approaches, gamma accelerates non-linearly.
 The curve gets steeper, and smaller price movements create larger swings in your position's value.
+For a full breakdown of how all greeks evolve across DTE phases, see our Greeks by DTE reference.

 Here's what this means in practice: